gpitteloud/tree-traversal/README.md

 This includes the following structures:
  * File systems with folder and files
  * XML nodes
- * Classes hierarchies withing reflection modules
+ * Classes hierarchies within reflection modules

 Each time such a new data structure needs traversal, a new method that resembles this needs to be rewritten: